-To better understand the difference between the two, an analogy can be used.
-Intellectual understanding is like studying theoretical knowledge about an apple.
-The theory can be studied quite well, possibly in great detail, including the apple's origin, variety, transportation, storage, appearance, shape, color, luster, and so on.
-Yet, since one has not personally tasted it, one does not know the true flavor of the apple, how sweet, moist, and palatable it is, and thus the body and mind do not receive its true benefit.
-Experiential realization is having personally eaten the apple, truly knowing its sweet taste; the experience of the apple is genuine and not false, and the body and mind have already gained benefit.
+To better understand what the difference is, an analogy can be used.
+Intellectual understanding is like studying theoretical knowledge about apples—the theory can be mastered quite well and in considerable detail, covering aspects like the apple's origin, variety, transportation, storage, appearance, color, luster, and so on.
+Yet, since one has never actually tasted an apple, they remain unaware of its true flavor, how sweet and refreshing it is, and thus gain no real benefit for their body and mind.
+Experiential realization, on the other hand, is like having personally eaten an apple and truly knowing its sweet taste; the experience of the apple is real and undeniable, and both body and mind have already gained the benefit.

 1